ZakRSink/ZakRSink/README.md

 Welcome to my GitHub profile!

-* Master of Chemistry KU Leuven ship :test_tube::microscope:
+* Master of Chemistry KU Leuven :test_tube::microscope:
 * Currently on internship at IOCB Prague :seedling:
 * Excited about Chemical Synthesis :alembic: and ML in Chem :desktop_computer: